-- Part 1 sets out the purpose of the Bill, provides the provisions of the Bill take effect on the settlement date unless a provision states otherwise, specifies the Bill binds the Crown and defines terms used in the Bill, including Ngāti Maru and historical claims; - Part 2 sets out in 4 subparts the cultural redress for Ngāti Maru and includes protocols, statutory acknowledgements, deeds of recognition, and vesting of cultural redress properties; - Part 3 sets out in 4 subparts the financial and commercial redress for Ngāti Maru and includes the transfer of commercial redress properties, redress over licenced land, access to protected sites, and rights of first refusal (RFR) over RFR land;
+- Part 1 sets out the purpose of the Bill, provides the provisions of the Bill take effect on the settlement date unless a provision states otherwise, specifies the Bill binds the Crown, and defines terms used in the Bill, including Te Korowai o Wainuiārua and historical claims. - Part 2 sets out in 13 subparts the cultural redress for Te Korowai o Wainuiārua.
+Protocols, statutory acknowledgement and deed of recognition, two overlay classifications, changes to official geographic names, vesting of cultural redress properties, provisions relating to membership on the Tongariro-Taupo Conservation Board and the Tongariro-Taupo Conservation Management Strategy, establishing a joint strategic advisory committee and enabling access to certain cultural materials and minerals. - Part 3 sets out in 4 subparts the financial and commercial redress for Te Korowai o Wainuiārua and includes the transfer of commercial redress properties and deferred selection properties, redress over licensed land, access to protected sites, and rights of first refusal (RFR) over RFR land.

-There are 3 schedules to the Bill:
+There are 5 schedules to the Bill:

-- Schedule 1 describes the areas subject to a statutory acknowledgement, and the areas subject to both statutory acknowledgements and deeds of recognition; - Schedule 2 describes the cultural redress properties; and - Schedule 3 sets out the provisions that apply to notices given in relation to RFR land.
+- Schedule 1 describes the areas subject to a statutory acknowledgement, and to both a statutory acknowledgement and a deed of recognition; - Schedule 2 describes the overlay areas to which the overlay classifications apply; - Schedule 3 describes the cultural redress properties; - Schedule 4 describes the Ngātokoerua area of responsibility; and - Schedule 5 provides for notices in relation to right of first refusal land.